Free US domestic shipping on orders more than $30

 Creator of Ageless Women Society

 As we age, it becomes even more important that we focus on building muscle.
-Maintaining muscle not only improves our body composition, but has an impact on our metabolism.
+Maintaining muscle not only improves our body composition but has an impact on our metabolism.
 Loss of muscle can lead to lower bone density and increased risk of injury.

-If you're looking to build muscle, there are three things you need to focus on: protein, sleep and recovery, and progressive overload.
+If you're looking to build muscle, there are three things you need to focus on protein, sleep and recovery, and progressive overload.

 Let's start with the most important factors of all: